NCSickels/UtilMD/README.md

 > [!NOTE]\
 > The root directory is used as the title of the MOC file but is not included in the MOC itself.

+> [!WARNING]\
+> There is an known issue in the current version of UtilMD where the MOC will include the generated MOC file.

 ### Index / Table of Contents